 Cut the peeled plantains in 1 inch pieces and set aside in a bowl of cool water so they don’t discolor.

-to heat in a fairly deep saucepan and heat on medium-high heat.
+Heat the Vegetable Oil (as needed) in a fairly deep saucepan on medium-high heat.
 Drain the plantain pieces and pat dry with paper towels.

 Fry the plantains in hot oil for about 4 minutes total, being sure to flip them so they cook on all sides.
 Prepare a towel lined with paper towels to put the cooked plantains.